x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbReplicaGroup/reelect_en.md

         Format: `ServiceName: "11820"`

+    - Location ( *string* ): The location of the desired primary node.

+        If any of the parameters "NodeID", "HostName", "ServiceName" is specified, this parameter will not take effect.

+        Format: `Location: "gz"`

     - Level ( *number* ): Reelect waiting level, value range: [1,3].
 Default is 3.

         - 1: Wait for the current write operations to complete and block subsequent write operations.